vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 #### Initialize rootchain contracts

 To deploy the rootchain contracts, we use the `polygon-edge rootchain deploy` command.

-In the command, you will need to replace `<hex_encoded_rootchain_account_private_key>` with the hex encoded private key of the rootchain account that will be used to deploy the smart contracts.
-You also need to specify the path to the genesis file using the `--genesis` option, and the endpoint for the JSON-RPC endpoint for Mumbai using the `--json-rpc` option.
-Finally, add the `--test` flag to run the deployment in test mode.
+Using the `--deployer-key` flag, you will need to replace `<hex_encoded_deployer_private_key>` with the hex-encoded private key of the deployer account that will be used to deploy the smart contracts.
+If you omit the `--deployer-key` option, the default account in your local client will be used.

+You also need to specify the path to the genesis file using the `--genesis` option, and the endpoint for the JSON-RPC endpoint for the rootchain using the `--json-rpc` option.

-> Note that the `--deployer-key` option is optional, and if you omit it, the default account in your local client will be used.
+To run the deployment in test mode, add the `--test` flag.

 <details>
 <summary>Flags ↓</summary>